Akko666/ktet-quiz/memory-bank/activeContext.md

 ## 4. Active Decisions & Considerations

-- The project is now in a more stable state with the recent UI improvements and bug fixes.
+- The project is now in a more stable state with the recent UI improvements, bug fixes, and expanded content.

 ## 5. User Reported Issues (2025-10-01)